jthyer/rpg-engine/README.md

 # rpg-engine
 Tiny 80's-style RPG engine in Love2D.

-Current goal is to make one fully featured dungeon.
+Final goal is to make one fully featured five floor dungeon.

 Functional:
 - Exploring maps.
 - Basic events, text boxes, locked doors and keys.
 - Battle system, leveling.
+- Random encounters, resting.

 To implement:

-Battle System Requirements:
-- Visible hero stats are LV, HP, STR, EXP.
-- Monster stats are LV, HP, STR.
-Only HP is visible.
-- Attack damage = Attacker.Str - (Target.Str / 2) + Variance.
-(At least one damage on hit.)
-- 1/10 Miss chance on attack.
-1/5 Miss chance on enemy attacks.
-- No status effects.
-- STR Boost Item.
-- Magic attacks ignore defense and evasion.
-Enemies can only Attack.
+- Enemies can miss, running can fail.
-- Inventory of Potions, Fire Staffs, Inferno Staffs, STR Seed.
-- Bronze Sword, Iron Sword, Silver Sword.
-Strength increases.
+- Find STR Seed, Health Seed, Bronze/Iron/Silver Swords on map to raise STR.
+- Draw maps and place events in Ogmo.
+This is the last step, then this is an engine I can really use.

+Polish steps after making an actual game:
+- Make Game Over'ing functional.
+- Transitions between maps.
+- Title screen.
+- Save and Load menu.